-Why is everyone talking about Nigeria and #EndSARS?
+Why are people talking about Nigeria and #EndSARS?

 After the violence, protesters returned to the streets in Lagos, witnesses said, and encountered riot officers with tear gas.

-Six more demonstrators died from gunshot wounds at one hospital Wednesday, a doctor told The Post on condition of anonymity.
+Six more demonstrators died of gunshot wounds at one hospital Wednesday, a doctor told The Post on the condition of anonymity.

 Buhari, who did not mention the Lekki clash in a statement Wednesday, said the end of the SARS unit “is the first step in a set of reform policies that will deliver a police system accountable to the Nigerian people.”